Financial-Times/ft-origami/docs/component-types/modules.md

 ## Requirements

-The following requirements apply to creating a Showtime-compatible module component:
+The following requirements apply to creating a Origami-compatible module component:

 * *Should* be used for any resource that is (when required by a dependency manager) a collection of only static files or JavaScript
 * *May* contain any resource that is JavaScript, any declarative language (HTML, CSS, JSON etc), or binary data.